phongvu99/fooradise/README.md

 # Fooradise - SE 2019
 <h2> Version: 0.2 (As of April 15, 2019).</h2>
-<h2>This is fooradise, a project that started as a part of our final exam of the course Software Engineering at our school.</h2>
+<h2>This is fooradise, a project that starts out as a part of our final exam of the course Software Engineering at our school.</h2>
 <br>
 <h3> How to use this project: </h3>
 <ul>